MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-overview.md

 Customer Key is built on service encryption and lets you provide and control encryption keys.
 Office 365 then uses these keys to encrypt your data at rest as described in the [Online Services Terms (OST)](https://www.microsoft.com/licensing/product-licensing/products.aspx).
 Customer Key helps you meet compliance obligations because you control the encryption keys that Office 365 uses to encrypt and decrypt data.

 Customer Key enhances the ability of your organization to meet the demands of compliance requirements that specify key arrangements with the cloud service provider.
-With Customer Key, you provide and control the encryption keys for your Office 365 data at-rest at the application level.
+With Customer Key, you provide and control the root encryption keys for your Office 365 data at-rest at the application level.
 As a result, you exercise control over your organization's keys.
-If you decide to exit the service, you revoke your organization's keys.
+If you decide to exit the service, you revoke your organization's root keys.
+For all Office 365 services, key revocation is the first step on the path towards data deletion.
 By revoking the keys, the data is unreadable to the service.
-For all Office 365 services, key revocation is the first step on the path towards data deletion.

-With Customer Key, you control your organization's encryption keys and then configure Office 365 to use them to encrypt your data at rest in Microsoft's data centers.
-In other words, Customer Key allows customers to add a layer of encryption that belongs to them, with their keys.
-Data at rest includes data from Exchange Online and Skype for Business stored in mailboxes and files stored in SharePoint Online and OneDrive for Business.

 ## Customer Key encrypts data at rest in Office 365